Kadré Désiré Ouédraogo

-Kadré Désiré Ouédraogo, (b.
-December 31, 1953 Boussouma) Burkinabè statesman.
+Kadré Désiré Ouédraogo (born 31 December 1953 in Boussouma) is a Burkinabé statesman.
 He was the Prime Minister of Burkina Faso from 1996 to 2000 and Chairman of the Commission of the Economic Community of West African States (ECOWAS).

-Education and professional career.
+Education and professional career

 In 1972, Kadré Désiré Ouédraogo obtained the Baccalaureate series C (Mathematics and Physical Sciences) with honours at the Lycée Philippe Zinda Kaboré in Ouagadougou.

-After studying higher mathematics in preparatory classes for the Grandes Ecoles at the Lycée du Parc in Lyon, France, he was simultaneously admitted in 1974 to the entrance examinations of five French Grandes Ecoles, including the Ecole des Hautes Etudes Commerciales (HEC) in Paris.
-He chose the HEC School, from which he graduated in 1977.
+After studying higher mathematics in preparatory classes for the Grandes Ecoles at the Lycée du Parc in Lyon, France, he was simultaneously admitted in 1974 to the entrance examinations of five French Grandes Ecoles, including his eventual choice, the Ecole des Hautes Etudes Commerciales (HEC) in Paris, from which he graduated in 1977.

-Kadré Désiré Ouédraogo also holds a bachelor degree in General Economic Studies as well as a bachelor degree in Economic Sciences from the University of Paris I (Panthéon-SORBONNE) with the distinction “Public Economy and Economic Policy”.
+Kadré Désiré Ouédraogo also holds a bachelor's degree in General Economic Studies as well as a bachelor's degree in Economic Sciences from the University of Paris I (Panthéon-SORBONNE) with the distinction “Public Economy and Economic Policy”.

 Returning to Burkina Faso at the end of his studies in France, Kadré Désiré Ouédraogo was hired in October 1977 as Economic Affairs Adviser at the Ministry of Trade and Industry.